Current projects and maintained applications

 - The applications follow the slashpacket installation convention; thus are easy to install and to upgrade.

-- IPv6 communication capabilities are provided entirely; including LLU support.
-In the near future, all my applications will be based on fehQlibs.
+- IPv6 communication capabilities are provided entirely; including LLU support; all based on fehQlibs.

 - The SW comes with comprehensive documentation; including accurate man-pages.